-These policies cover common risks faced by retail clothing stores.
+These insurance policies cover common risks faced by retail clothing stores.

-This policy bundles commercial property and general liability insurance in one plan.
-A BOP is often the most cost-effective type of commercial insurance for clothing stores.
+A BOP bundles commercial property insurance and general liability coverage in one plan.
+It's often the most cost-effective type of commercial insurance for a clothing store.

-This policy covers basic clothing store risks, such as a customer injured by a broken clothing rack.
-Bundle with property insurance for savings in a business owner’s policy.
+This type of retail insurance covers basic clothing store risks, such as a customer injured by a broken clothing rack.
+Bundle it with property coverage for savings in a business owner’s policy.

-Most states require workers' comp for clothing stores that have employees.
-It also protects sole proprietors from work injury costs that health insurance might deny.
+Most states require workers' compensation coverage for apparel stores with employees.
+It also protects sole proprietors from work injury costs denied by health insurance.

-This policy helps clothing stores survive data breaches and cyberattacks.
-It's recommended for any shop that handles credit card numbers or other sensitive information.
+This type of coverage helps clothing stores recover from data breaches and cyberattacks.
+It's recommended for any business that stores credit card numbers or other sensitive data.

 Once a clothing store’s policy limit is reached, commercial umbrella insurance boosts coverage on general liability, commercial auto, or employer’s liability insurance policies.

-Commercial auto insurance is usually required for business-owned vehicles.
-It covers costs if your mobile boutique truck, delivery van, or other vehicle gets into an accident.
+This policy is usually required for business-owned vehicles.
+It covers financial losses if your mobile boutique truck, delivery van, or other vehicle gets into an accident.